jadeastar/Thinkbook-13s-IWL-EFI-Hackintosh/README.md

+# I HAVE MADE MAJOR CHANGES TO THE CONFIGURATION, I WILL UPLOAD THE UPDATES SOON

 # Hackintosh EFI for First Generation Lenovo ThinkBooks
 Thanks for checking out my EFI!
 I hope it'll be helpful to you too.
 Before you get started, do your research!
 Is your configuration compatible with this EFI?
 Use the [official guide](https://dortania.github.io/OpenCore-Install-Guide/) to familiarize yourself with the process.
 If you have questions or comments please feel free to file an issue!
 Pull requests are always accepted too!

 ### macOS Version:
-- macOS Big Sur (Working on upgrade to Monterey)
+- macOS Monterey

 ### OpenCore Version:
-- 0.7.2 (Stuck for the time being)
+- ?

 ### Compatible ThinkBooks:
 - Thinkbook 13s IWL (Designed for)